nolantait/bankroll/README.md

 # Bankroll

-Bankroll is a set of calculations for mortgages and loans.
+Bankroll is a set of financial calculations for mortgages and loans.

+The goal of this library is to make time value of money calculations understandable and decomposed into well written functions.

+I find most financial math libraries to be somewhat opaque so hopefully this helps when learning how to calculate mortgages and other annuity based investments.

 Features:
-- Uses safe math with BigDecimal
+- Uses safe math with BigDecimal through the Bankroll::Decimal api
-- Returns using Money or Percentage gems
+- Handles only ordinary annuities (annuities due at the END of the period)
+- Implements most excel functions using some inspiration from Exonio gem

 ## Installation